Aboriginal-owned law firm looking to give mob a seat at the corporate table - National Indigenous Times

 “I then started in a corporate law firm instead, and since then it’s just been that path for me,” he said.

-Since then, Keighran has worked in Dubai for United States headquartered and London headquartered global elite firms as well as at prestigious firms in Australia.
+Since then, Keighran has worked in Dubai, for United States headquartered and London headquartered global firms as well as at prestigious firms in Australia.

 “I was able to walk in two worlds, I was a corporate lawyer that made partnership at one of the biggest law firms in the globe,” said Keighran.